ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 Choose one of the following commands to install and configure the **LogDNA agent version 2** by using `kubectl` commands:

+The LogDNA agent version 2 is supported for Kubernetes 1.9+ only.
+{: important}

 The default yaml file uses the image that is tagged as stable.
 To find out the LogDNA agent version that you deploy by running the script, see [Getting information about Kubernetes LogDNA agent images](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent_image).
 {: tip}